zhullyb/monyhar/monyhar/docs/clang_static_analyzer.md

 ## Logging bugs

-If you find any issues with the static analyzer, or find Chromium code behaving badly with the analyzer, please check the `Infra>CodeAnalysis` CrBug component to look for known issues, or file a bug if it is a new problem.
+If you find any issues with the static analyzer, or find Monyhar code behaving badly with the analyzer, please check the `Infra>CodeAnalysis` CrBug component to look for known issues, or file a bug if it is a new problem.